 In 9BC, Drusus Claudius Nero and his Roman legions conquered all of Germania until he reached the River Elbe.
 There, he had a supernatural admonition to stop.
 Almost two thousand years later, in the 1920s, Konrad Adenauer, the mayor of the very western, Catholic and originally Roman city of Cologne, shared that intuition.
-Every time he journeyed eastwards across the Elbe deeper into Prussia toward Berlin, he closed the curtains in his train compartment, muttering: “Here we go, Asia again”.
-Adenauer became the first chancellor of the post-war West Germany in 1949 and his greatest legacy was to bind this new, or rather extremely old, civilisation into the larger West.
+Every time he journeyed eastwards across the Elbe deeper into Prussia toward Berlin, he closed the curtains in his train compartment, muttering: “Here we go, Asia again.”
+Adenauer became the first chancellor of post-war West Germany in 1949 and his greatest legacy was to bind this new, or rather extremely old, civilization into the larger West.
 The “loss” of East Germany he privately viewed as a fringe benefit.

 So why was, and is, “East Elbia” so different?
 Most people today assume that it’s simply because of the Russian occupation of 1945-89.
 And indeed the Elbe formed part of the boundary between a democratic and capitalist West and a totalitarian and communist East Germany.
 But the truth is that Germany had already been split for 800 years into west-facing and east-facing societies.
-This is key to the tragic conundrum which has puzzled so many friends of Germany: how was it that the land of Beethoven and Goethe unleashed two vast wars on Europe?
+This is key to the tragic conundrum which has puzzled so many friends of Germany: how was it that the land of Beethoven and Goethe unleashed two vast wars in Europe?
 The simple answer is: it didn’t.
 But to understand this, we need to look afresh at the whole story of Germany.

 For 1800 years, western and southern Germany were integral to Western Europe.
-From 800AD-1200AD they were the unrivalled heart of it (when Berlin wasn’t even a collection of huts on the River Spree).
+From 800AD-1200AD they were the unrivaled heart of it (when Berlin wasn’t even a collection of huts on the River Spree).
 Once a proto-modern civil and burgher society developed, the western and southern Germans embraced this culture just as the Venetians or Florentines did.

-The Hanseatic League, based in Bremen and Cologne, became the most potent, not to mention lucrative, non-state organisation ever seen in Europe.
-In London the English were so impressed by the Hansa’s probity that they even named their own currency, sterling, after these Easterlings.
-The artisan guilds of Mainz and Nuremberg were the leaders of late-mediaeval/early-Renaissance technology, masters of the clocks, astrolabes and printing-presses which transformed how people saw the world.
+The Hanseatic League, based in Bremen and Cologne, became the most potent, not to mention lucrative, non-state organization ever seen in Europe.
+In London, the English were so impressed by the Hansa’s probity that they even named their own currency, sterling, after these Easterlings.
+The artisan guilds of Mainz and Nuremberg were the leaders of late-medieval/early-Renaissance technology, masters of the clocks, astrolabes and printing-presses which transformed how people saw the world.
 The Fugger dynasty of Augsburg bankrolled entire empires.
 German taxes kept the Papacy liquid.
 These enterprising Germans were so opposed to Big Government that they refused to give up their local freedoms and unite.

 Unfortunately for them (and much of the world), another sort of Germany was born in 1147, when crusading knights crossed the Elbe and invaded the pagan and Slavic lands beyond it.
 A second wave moved further after 1226.
 These drives into a poor, harsh, hostile landscape gave rise to a uniquely colonial, statist and militarist way of doing things.
 In 1525, the Teutonic Knights adopted the name of a local Baltic people and declared themselves the very first Protestant state on earth: “Prussia”.